Unit 3: Advanced Topics & Disease Prevention¶

 In the United States, approximately 40% of cancer cases and nearly 50% of cancer deaths among adults are attributable to modifiable factors.
 The largest single contributor is tobacco, but even after excluding smoking, about 1 in 5 U.S. cancers are linked to excess body weight, physical inactivity, unhealthy diet, and alcohol.

 This is where you come in.
 The same fundamentals you've been coaching throughout this certification (regular physical activity, healthy body composition, quality nutrition, adequate sleep, stress management) are also cancer prevention strategies.
-(Which is actually pretty encouraging.)
+That's encouraging.

 Empowering, not fear-inducing.

-Cancer conversations can easily slide into fear territory.
-Media coverage emphasizes frightening statistics.
-Clients may have lost loved ones or carry their own worries.
+Cancer conversations can easily slide into fear territory, especially when media coverage emphasizes frightening statistics and clients may have lost loved ones or carry their own worries.
 Your job is to be a steady presence who grounds these conversations in what people can actually do.

 Key phrases to internalize: